2017–18 NFL playoffs: NFC: Philadelphia Eagles 15, Atlanta Falcons 10

 Philadelphia's defense recorded three sacks, held Atlanta to 281 yards – 83 below their season average – and stopped the Falcons on four consecutive plays after a first-and-goal on their own 9-yard line in the final minutes to preserve a 15–10 win.

-The Eagles seemed primed to score on their opening drive when a 42-yard pass interference penalty on Falcons defensive back Brian Poole gave them the ball on the Falcons' 33-yard line.
-But on the next play, Ricardo Allen forced a fumble from Jay Ajayi that was recovered by safety Keanu Neal.
-Atlanta then drove 59 yards in 12 plays to score on Matt Bryant's 33-yard field goal, giving them a 3–0 lead.
-After the teams exchanged punts, Ajayi rushed four times for 26 yards and receiver Nelson Agholor ran for 21 yards on an end-around play as the team drove to a fourth-and-goal on the Atlanta 1-yard line.
-On the next play, LeGarrette Blount finished the 86-yard drive with a rush for the touchdown, putting the team up 6–3 with 10:28 left in the half after Jake Elliott hit the upright on his extra point attempt.
+The Eagles seemed primed to score on their opening drive when a 42-yard pass interference penalty on cornerback Brian Poole gave them the ball on the Falcons' 33-yard line.
+But on the next play, safety Ricardo Allen forced a fumble from Jay Ajayi that was recovered by safety Keanu Neal.
+Atlanta then drove 59 yards in 11 plays to score on Matt Bryant's 33-yard field goal, giving them a 3–0 lead.
+After the teams exchanged punts, Ajayi rushed four times for 26 yards and wide receiver Nelson Agholor ran for 21 yards on an end-around play, setting up 1st-and-goal on the Atlanta 3-yard line.
+The Falcons' defense kept the Eagles out of the end zone for the first three plays, but on fourth down, running back LeGarrette Blount finished the 86-yard drive with a 1-yard touchdown, putting Philadelphia up 6–3 with 10:28 left in the half after kicker Jake Elliott hit the left upright on his extra point attempt.

-Atlanta had to punt on their next drive, but the ball bounced into Eagles blocker Bryan Braman and was recovered by Falcons linebacker LaRoy Reynolds on the Philadelphia 18-yard line, where they went on to go up 10–6 with Matt Ryan's six-yard touchdown pass to running back Devonta Freeman.
-Following a punt from each team, Philadelphia got the ball on their own 28-yard line with 46 seconds left in the half.
-Quarterback Nick Foles then completed passes to Corey Clement, Torrey Smith and Alshon Jeffery for gains of 7, 20 and 15 yards, setting up Elliott's 53-yard field goal, which cut the score to 10–9 at halftime.
+Atlanta had to punt on their next drive, but the ball bounced off the back of Eagles linebacker Bryan Braman and was recovered by Falcons linebacker LaRoy Reynolds on the Philadelphia 18-yard line, where they took back the lead, 10–6, with quarterback Matt Ryan's 6-yard touchdown pass to running back Devonta Freeman.
+After another punt exchange, the Eagles got the ball on their own 28-yard line with 46 seconds left in the half.
+Quarterback Nick Foles completed a 20-yard pass to wide receiver Torrey Smith (which was inadvertently batted back by Neal), then a 15-yard pass to wide receiver Alshon Jeffery to set up Elliott's 53-yard field goal as time expired in the half, cutting Atlanta's lead to 10–9.